pjf/pjf.github.io/personal/_posts/2014-02-17-is-social-media-making-us-antisocial.md

 development.

-While the scientific literature shows that spending time on instant messanger is *protective* of mental health if one is feeling socially isolated¹, studies into social media itself seem to be less clear, and I'm still trying to make sense of them.
+While the scientific literature shows that spending time on instant messenger is *protective* of mental health if one is feeling socially isolated¹, studies into social media itself seem to be less clear, and I'm still trying to make sense of them.
 I've included references at the bottom of the article, in case you wish to do some reading